-COUNSELOR: A counselor works with students, advisors, teachers, and parents to provide support in academic and social/emotional matters.
+A counselor works with students, advisors, teachers, and parents to provide support in academic and social/emotional matters.
 Anyone can self-refer or refer others to the counselor.
+Please contact the School Counselor and the website for more information on services.

+PERSONAL DEVICES

-PERSONAL DEVICES: The academic day is designed to maximize student learning and community building.
+The academic day is designed to maximize student learning and community building.
 Upon arriving at VBFS, students should always be able to engage with other adults and classmates.
 To this end, all students upon arriving who are using a personal listening device should remove at least one earbud and acknowledge adults and classmates to show common courtesy.
-During the academic day, personal music, gaming or similar electronic devices are not to interfere with learning and community building objectives.
-However, the School understands that some students during free period and study hall use personal devices to help them better focus and/or listen to audio books.
-Personal devices are to be used in classrooms and supervised study hall only with the permission of a teacher.
+During the academic day, personal music, gaming, or similar electronic devices are not to interfere with learning and community building objectives.
+However, the School understands that some students during free periods and study halls use personal devices to help them better focus and/or listen to audiobooks.
+Personal devices are to be used in classrooms and supervised study halls only with the permission of a teacher.
 If students bring any of these devices to school and abuse this privilege, the devices(s) will be confiscated and returned to the parent.